 AQA English Literature - Romeo and Juliet Essay - June 2018

-This is an exemplar Romeo and Juliet essay, at GCSE standard, based upon the AQA English Literature June 2018 exam question.
+This is an exemplar Romeo and Juliet essay - Grade 9 GCSE standard - based upon the AQA English Literature June 2018 exam question.
 The essay analyses aggressive male behaviour in the play.
-The Romeo and Juliet essay has been well structured and achieved full marks.
-The Romeo and Juliet essay was written by a student (aged 16) in exam conditions, taking approximately 45-50 minutes to complete.
+The Romeo and Juliet essay has been well structured and would achieve full marks – the equivalent of a Grade 9.
+The Romeo and Juliet essay would take approximately 45-50 minutes to complete by a student in exam conditions.

 Read the following extract from Act 3 Scene 5 of Romeo and Juliet and then answer the question that follows.